CPA-wrk/BAQM/README.md

 ## Example

-Here are summaries of built-in R data sets ‘swiss’ and `iris`, with
+Here are summaries of built-in R data sets `swiss` and `iris`, with

-- a best-subsets analysis of modeling Fertility in ‘swiss’ and
+- a best-subsets analysis of modeling Fertility in `swiss` and
-- a linear model with analytics of Sepal Length in ‘iris’.
+- a linear model with analytics of Sepal Length in `iris`.

-(Variable names are truncated in ‘swiss’ to narrow the output.)
+(Variable names are truncated in `swiss` to narrow the output.)

 ``` r
 # library(BAQM)